-There isn’t going to be a great deal of work done at The Working Traveller for the next month as the football World Cup returns to its adopted home for the first time since 1950.
+There wasn’t going to be a great deal of work done at JAB when we wrote this, as the football World Cup returned to its adopted home for the first time since 1950.

 If watching three games a day slumped in front of the TV inspires you to a) go out and get some fresh air and b) do something football related, then there are numerous football gap years around the world that can help and where you can be of help.